-Section V: Labeling Requirements
+Section II: Labeling Requirements

-A. General Requirements (Food Regulation no. 5)
+A. General Requirements (Food Regulation No. 5)

 The Food Regulations require that all pre-packaged food and beverage products be properly labeled.
-For details on Singaporean food labeling requirements, please refer to AVA's "Guide on Food Labelling and Advertisement".
-Appendix II of this guide provides potential exporters with step-by-step instructions on how to ensure food labels and advertisements comply with the Food Regulations.
+For details on Singaporean food labeling requirements, please refer to SFA's Guide on Food Labeling and Advertisement, last updated in September 2021.
+Appendix IV of this guide provides potential exporters with a checklist to ensure that their food labels and advertisements comply with the Food Regulations prior to sale and advertising.